Man at desk contiplating the projects failure 1024x614

 Poor Communication

 All projects, software projects and otherwise, rely on good communication between all parties involved.
 Poor communication causes misunderstandings, sometimes catastrophic ones.
+A common result of such misunderstandings is a software error, which can lead to significant failures across various industries.
 While it’s important to facilitate good communication between project team members and management, these are not the only parties involved.
 Failure to identify all relevant parties can cause serious problems.

 Ultimately, it is the customers who must be kept happy.
 Failure to listen to clients can lead IT companies to create a product that customers will not buy.